 Social media and news monitoring

 The web crawler can track what’s being said about you and your competitors on news sites, social media sites, forums, as well as other places.
+It’s capable of making sense of your brand experience examples better and faster than you can.
 This piece of data can be handy for your marketing team to monitor your brand image through sentiment analysis.
 This could help you understand more about your customers’ impressions of you and how you compare to your competition.

 Web Crawling using Beautifulsoup